Secondary Insets/Workshops/Conference Talks

 The Importance of Puzzles in Problem-Solving

 Puzzles may sound like end of term fun, but used properly they can be used to teach some of the most important aspects of problem-solving, from simplifying the problem to challenging assumptions.
 This workshop is entirely dedicated to puzzles that can intrigue and inspire teenagers of all abilities.
 Most of these are 'low threshold' puzzles where children of all abilities can contribute to solutions, and where common sense plays as important a role as mathematical flair.
-Rob was a puzzle setter for New Scientist magazine for many years and learned the hard way what differentiates a good puzzle from one that provokes the response "Who Cares?".
+Rob is the puzzle adviser and occasional setter for New Scientist magazine and has learned the hard way what differentiates a good puzzle from one that provokes the response "Who Cares?".

 Arithmetricks - The Forgotten Art of Arithmetic